Ivan-P23994/Flighter-API/README.md

  - Users can successfully change password
  - Users can’t unset password (password: nil)

-To include the ability to login I created a session controller which uses the 'has_secure_token' class method.
+To include the ability to login I created a session controller and model which uses the 'has_secure_token' class method.
 The request and response were suposed to follow the following logic:

 - Request contains email and password
 - Response contains session token